Oxford American: Present incarnation

 After $500,000 in financing was secured, the University of Central Arkansas in Conway, Arkansas, assumed the role as publisher and the magazine began publication once again in December 2004 as a quarterly.
-The magazine's editorial offices are on the first floor of Main Hall on the university grounds.
+The magazine's editorial offices are on the first floor of McCastlain Hall on the university grounds.

 In 2008, a business secretary was discovered to have been embezzling money from the magazine since 2007.
 The secretary, who reported to the magazine's publisher Ray Wittenberg, pleaded guilty to theft and forgery and was briefly imprisoned and ordered to pay $102,000 in restitution to the magazine.

 In the aftermath of the embezzlement, the University of Central Arkansas demoted Wittenberg, loaned the magazine additional funds and assumed control of the business operations of the magazine, instituting the university's spokesman, Warwick Sabin, as publisher.

 In February 2009, a "mystery donor" gave the magazine $100,000 to repay the IRS debt incurred as a result of the embezzlement.

 In July 2012, a few weeks before Issue 78 of the magazine was published, several editorial employees (including a recently fired senior editor and a recently fired intern) made allegations of sexual harassment against founder/editor Marc Smirnoff and managing editor Carol Ann Fitzgerald.
 Within a week, the two were fired and publisher Warwick Sabin became interim editor.
 Smirnoff and Fitzgerald denied the allegations made against them and said they were not given a chance to defend themselves.
 One reporter concluded that "The Oxford American board didn’t have any clear misbehavioral conduct by Sminoff with which to warrant termination."
 Smirnoff and Fitzgerald maintain that the allegations against them were the retaliatory actions of disgruntled employees and that they were not given a chance to defend themselves.

 In September 2012, when Roger D. Hodge replaced Warwick Sabin as the magazine's editor, Samir Husni, a journalism professor at the University of Mississippi and a former consultant to the magazine speculated on the uncertain future of the "iconic" magazine without its founder, Smirnoff.
 In December 2012, the New York Times remarked that Smirnoff had been 'the most important editor out of the South since Willie Morris."
 Hodge stepped down in May 2015.
 In October 2015, Eliza Borné was named editor.